 I found some women with similar desires and we set about discovering, from scratch, what God could do.
 Twenty-five women gathered on that first night under the authority of my son, Paul.
 The first gift we studied was prophecy.
-Then each week for six weeks we taught on various gifts and followed them up with practice during the week.
+Then each week for six weeks, we taught on various gifts and followed them up with practice during the week.

 The first week's "homework" was to lead someone to the Lord and I told Bill that I thought Tom, a Maori taxi driver who took us from Kerikeri to our Bay of Islands farm, was going to be my homework.
-Bill was sceptical that Tom was ready but I was sure that he was my man.
+Bill was sceptical about whether Tom was ready but